uschpc/webportal-netlify-gatsby/src/user-support/frequently-asked-questions.md

 ### How do I create a Slurm file?

 A Slurm file, or script, is a simple text file that contains your cluster resource requests and the commands necessary to run your program.
-See our [Running Jobs user guide](/user-information/user-guides/high-performance-computing/discovery/running-jobs) for instructions on creating Slurm job scripts.
+See the [Running Jobs user guide](/user-information/user-guides/high-performance-computing/discovery/running-jobs) for instructions on creating Slurm job scripts.

 ### How do I specify which account to submit a job to?